 Are you looking for a CTO for your startup who will also be your co-founder or a person/group of people to code?
 That vital is to get it straight, as it will define your search.

-If you are looking for the CTO, you might be interested in doing some networking and see where you can get with it.
+If you are looking for a CTO, you might be interested in doing some networking and see where you can get with it.
 According to the theory of the 6 handshakes, chances are you already know the person you are looking for.
 To get ready for the talk with this person, we suggest doing your research about the technologies that will be used for your product.
 It’s beneficial for yourself so that you know the language developers will use, and you can pitch them the way it sounds professional and knowledgeable.
-For instance, you are developing and web-based project, and you start looking for the developer that is great with Kotlin.
+For instance, you are developing and web-based project, and you start looking for a developer that is great with Kotlin.
 That doesn’t make any sense.
 So, our advice here is to do some homework and get some understanding of the core concepts.

 In case you already have a CTO with the relevant expertise in the technologies you need, and you want to build a team for an MVP, you can follow 3 strategies: